rlue/ryanlue.com/_posts/2017-05-22-autosync-mutt.md

 macro index s ":macro browser \\015 \"\<select-entry\>\<sync-mailbox\>:bind browser \\\\015 select-entry\\015\"\015<save-message>?" "save message to a mailbox"
 ```

-This macro does the following:

-1. Create a new macro (in preparation for the folder selection menu) to make `<Return>` (`\015`) select a folder and then sync the mailbox.
+This is starting to get messy, so let’s break it down and see what’s really happening.
+In the lines below, all backslash-escaping has been removed, and each nested macro has been extracted into the subsequent line.

+1. `macro index s "..." "save message to a mailbox"`

+Bind `s` to a macro that...

+2. `:macro browser <Return> "..."<Return><save-message>?`

+...brings up the `save-message` folder selection menu, just after binding `<Return>` to a macro that...

+3. `<select-entry><sync-mailbox>:bind browser <Return> select-entry<Return>`

-2. But also, after selecting a folder and syncing the mailbox, make sure the macro “cleans up” after itself, resetting `<Return>` to its original keybinding.
+...selects a folder to save, syncs the mailbox, and finally restores `<Return>` to its original binding.

-3. Then, enter the `save-message` folder selection menu.
+^

 This solves our problem, but creates a new one: if you go to save a message and then change your mind, you can exit the folder selection menu by pressing `q`.
 Only now, the macro hasn’t had a chance to clean up after itself (as in Step 2 above); `<Return>` is still mapped to a macro that will `select-entry`, `sync-mailbox`, and then restore `<Return>` to its original binding.